-What is LPR Reflux and GERD?
+What are LPR Reflux and GERD?

-Gastroesophageal reflux disease (GERD) and laryngopharyngeal reflux (LPR), commonly known as acid reflux, are acute or chronic conditions associated with frequent heartburn, cough, throat clearing, dysphagia or difficulty swallowing, dyspnea or difficulty breathing, choking and/or hoarseness.
-GERD occurs when acidic content from the stomach regurgitates, or refluxes, into the esophagus, larynx or trachea causing inflammation or damage to these structures.
+Gastroesophageal reflux disease (GERD) and laryngopharyngeal reflux (LPR), commonly known as acid reflux, are acute or chronic conditions associated with frequent heartburn, cough, throat clearing, dysphagia or difficulty swallowing, dyspnea or difficulty breathing, choking, and/or hoarseness.
+GERD occurs when acidic content from the stomach regurgitates, or refluxes, into the esophagus, larynx, or trachea causing inflammation or damage to these structures.

 Some patients with GERD may also experience LPR, which occurs as acid from the stomach rises to the esophagus and enters the back of the throat.
-Patients suffering from LPR often report a bitter taste in their mouth, hoarseness and the feeling that mucus or phlegm is caught in the back of their throat.
+Patients suffering from LPR often report a bitter taste in their mouth, hoarseness, and the feeling that mucus or phlegm is caught in the back of their throat.
 In some cases, LPR can cause breathing difficulties.
 LPR may also be a contributing factor in the development of laryngeal cancer.

 What Causes GERD or LPR?

 The cause of GERD is unknown, but doctors believe it is the result of multiple factors.
 Some contributing factors include abnormal movement in the lower esophageal sphincter, a hiatal hernia, poor eating habits, and/or a poor diet.

 - Feeling of a lump in the throat

 GERD and LPR Reflux Treatment

 Most cases of GERD can be controlled by lifestyle changes and over the counter medication.
 This is probably what your doctor will suggest that you start with.
 If these are not effective after a few weeks then your doctor may suggest prescriptions or surgery.